Willys Jeep Oil Filter Canister Installation

 Article by Mark Trotta

 Up until the mid-fifties, oil filters were an option on most cars and trucks, and many Willys Jeeps left the factory without one.
-The lack of oil filtration certainly contributed to the fact that engines were being overhauled at 50,000 miles.
+The lack of oil filtration certainly contributed to the fact that motors were being overhauled at 50,000 miles.

 Remote oil filters like this one are a by-pass filtration system.
 This means the filter gets the oil from an oil galley, goes through the filter element, then goes to the bearings, and then returns the filtered oil to the sump.